Tanvir101cmd/Minimal-linux-server/README.md

 tailscale ip
 ```

 Another thing about tailscale is that Tailscale security keys (Node Keys) for user-authenticated devices expire by default, typically after 180 days.
-So It will disconnect your unattended server.
+So it will disconnect automatically from your unattended server.

-To prevent future lockouts:
+To prevent lockouts:

 1️⃣ Log into the [Tailscale Admin Console](https://login.tailscale.com/admin/machines) on your local machine.